 - Check for any column statistics in the table and look for the column which is the most selective (most unique values).
 If no such was found, then:

-- Use the first date/time column in the table.
+- Use the first date/time column in the table, give priority to columns with a default constraint.
 If no such was found, then:

 - Bummer.
 I’m out of ideas.
 No automated recommendations are possible.

 Note: the above may not be up to date when you read this post.
 I occasionally update the script with improvements and things could change such as new recommendations added, or their order of consideration changed.
 The most up-to-date algorithm would be documented within the script itself.

 You can find the script in my GitHub Gists here: